 Free shipping is unavoidable in the e-commerce shipping industry: nine out of 10 people said free shipping was the No. 1 incentive when asked what would make them shop online more often.

 The good news is that there are a few ways you can offer free shipping, so that you can choose an option that won’t break the bank and feels right for your business.
-Here are two methods for offering free shipping.
+Here are three methods for offering free shipping.

 Bake Shipping Costs into the Product Price

 If you want to offer free shipping all of the time, you’ll need to up your prices to cover the cost of shipping.
 Use Google Sheets to estimate all of your costs and determine the product price that you’ll need to charge to cover these costs and still reap a profit.

 A free shipping threshold means that if a customer spends a certain amount at your store, they’ll qualify for free shipping.
 A good rule of thumb is to choose a threshold slightly above the average purchase value.
 For example, if customers typically buy a $20 T-shirt from you, price your free shipping threshold at $25 or $30 to encourage larger purchases.
 The proof is in the purchases: 48 percent of people will add items to a cart to qualify for free shipping.

 You can also offer free shipping for any orders that include a certain product.
 For example, if a customer adds a perfume to their beauty purchase, they’ll qualify for free shipping.
 This can help you get rid of old stock to clear out space for new products; get a new product in front of more customers; or encourage the purchase of a higher margin product to help subsidize the cost of e-commerce shipping.
 You’ll likely want to choose a product that ships for a low cost or will fit easily in packaging with most other products.

 For more tips on offering free shipping, check out our blog post on unique ways to offer free shipping.